oscarsantanaarias/s4league_s8_fps_physics_imgui/README.md

 (I ADDED A LOT OF FILES IN ROOT RANDOMLY)

-Hello, here is an Imgui of a setting menu for S4League, current settings working FOV/FPS edit, you must put into the client folder the config.json in this folder, and must use the below DLL named: fps.dll the fps.dll will fix the physics and unlock fps and the menu will allow you to edit in Game by pressing DEL to open and close the menu.
+Hello, here is an Imgui of a setting menu for S4League, current settings working FOV/FPS/Physics fixed, the menu will allow you to edit in Game by pressing DEL to open and close the menu.

 All my settings are already here on .vs.rar make sure you add this to the project folder and you might need to change some routes since my user is different. https://www.mediafire.com/file/nzuf232rsthy2dt/.vs.rar/file